rapid7/insightconnect-plugins/zscaler/help.md

 # Key Features

 * Lookup categories for a given URL
-* Add or remove URLs from blacklist
+* Blacklist or unblacklist URLs

 # Requirements